jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_arguments.rst

     ):
         return argument, second_argument

-  the terminal shows passing tests
+  the test passes

 refactor: make it better
 ---------------------------------------------------------------------------------

 How can I make this better?

-* I called the first argument ``argument`` and the second argument ``second_argument``.
-Technically, both arguments are input data, so I need a better name that is more descriptive
-* I make the signature of ``identity_w_positional_arguments`` to use more descriptive names
+* I change the name of the first argument to be more descriptive

   .. code-block:: python